prakharm614/Notes_Paste_App/README.md

 - **Search Functionality**: Quickly find notes using the search feature.
 - **Delete Notes** : Delete any notes that is no more required.

+## Learning Journey
+As I progress through my development journey, this app has become a vital tool in solidifying my understanding of key concepts such as:

+**React Fundamentals**: Building reusable components and managing state effectively.
+**Redux Toolkit**: Implementing scalable and maintainable state management.
+**Routing**: Enabling smooth navigation and dynamic rendering using React Router.
+**CSS with Tailwind**: Designing a responsive and visually appealing user interface.
+**Development Best Practices**: Structuring a project, handling errors, and using version control effectively.
+This project is not only about building functionality but also about exploring and applying best practices in web development.

 ## Installation

 To set up the project locally, follow these steps: